wheelerjoshua/now_i_know/til.md

 - 11-30-2021: Today I learned the acquire and prepare portions of regression projects have different steps than classification projects.
 I also learned of a general overview of what regression is and how it is used.

 - 12-01-2021: Today I learned of various topics from the senior Cohort's capstone projects.
 It was interesting to see how domain knowledge isn't necessary in completing a project, but being flexible and willing to learn can lead to success.
 I also learned that removing outliers can potentially handle nulls as well, but to be aware of what steps to take if it does not handle all nulls.

+- 12-02-2021: Today I learned about scaling data.
+Though I felt I had a sense of scaling things from previous experiences with AutoCAD, that experience is with drafting.
+I learned scaling data has many different methods, all with mathematical definitions to each.